-The Master of Arts degree in English provides advanced study in literary texts, periods, and backgrounds, and in literary and composition theory.
+The Master of Arts degree in English provides advanced study in literary texts, periods and backgrounds, and in literary and composition theory.
 It offers theoretical and practical instruction in the teaching of composition and of English as a second language.
 This program requires 30 hours.
 Each graduating student must submit a portfolio of written work.

-First Ye ar En 509 En 600 Structure of Modern English 1 3 Literary Research 3 500- or 600-level English Elective 3 500- or 600-level English Elective 3 English Studies Elective 3 3 TOTAL 15 En 681 History of the English Language .
-Writing Theory.
-500- or 600-level English Elective 500- or 600-level English Elective English Studies Elective 3 3 3
+En 509 Structure of Modern English En 508 History of the English Language .
+3 En 600 Literary Research 3 En 681 Writing Theory .
+3 500- or 600-level English Elective 500- or 600-level English Elective 500- or 600-level English Elective 500- or 600-level English Elective .
+3 English Studies Elective 3 English Studies Elective .
+3 TOTAL15 TOTAL 15 TOTAL15 TOTAL 15